Welcome Home Book

 Activating the TOOLS

 Foundational to everything we do is the Holy Spirit or the Spirit of Christ.
-He is ever with us, empowering us to live.
+He is ever with us, ever in us, ever empowering us to live.
 His presence is ground zero for abundant living, not things.
 His presence brings us close to Himself and to others, creating a life of incredible joy.

-The key to Christ being the ultimate Center of our lives and hearts is prayer.
-The man who prays trusts, but the man who does not pray does not trust.
+The key to Christ’s being the ultimate center of our lives and hearts is prayer.
+Prayer is an expression of trust and open honesty.
 Prayer is the gift God gives us to be in immediate communication with Him at all times.
 Prayer is the word that describes all of our communication with God, from personal contemplation, to singing worship with others, to everything in between.

 Lastly, there is a team around us.
 This team sees our potential, and we see the potential in our team.
 Those people around us who encourage us, stir us, share His word with us, pray for us, and cry with us are powerful tools in the hands of the Holy Spirit.
-As a team, we can reflect Jesus, unleash His potential in our lives, and accomplish the amazing.
+As a team, we reflect Jesus, unleash His potential in our lives, and accomplish the amazing.

 All four of these tools are essential, but how are they built into the life of others?
 This is where discipleship comes in.
-Everyone belonging to Christ and His body uses their talents to develop these tools and then unleash "works of service."
-We will show you how this all works.
+These tools must be developed personally and with the help of others.

 Unleashing the TALENTS